Benjarit/RealTime_Embedded_System/Final Project/Readme.md

 # SCADA System

-> A control system architecture that uses computers, networked data communications and graphical user interfaces for high-level process supervisory management
+> A control system architecture that uses computer, embeded devices, networked data communications and graphical user interfaces for high-level process supervisory management

 ##### Files:
 - BTNKernel.c is the program which implements the ISR of button in the kernel space